Behavioral Health Services

 Veteran Resource Groups

-Veterans helping veterans—these groups link incarcerated veterans with VA services and benefits while fostering camaraderie, understanding, and support for reentry into civilian life.
+These peer-led groups connect incarcerated veterans with Veterans Affairs services and benefits while fostering connection, understanding, and support for successful reentry into the community.

 Voter Registration (New)

-In partnership with the League of Women Voters, this program offers information on voting rights and the registration process.
-All eligible participants—regardless of political affiliation—can register to vote and learn how their voices matter in their communities.
+In partnership with Catalyst, this program provides information about voting rights and the voter registration process.
+All eligible participants—regardless of political affiliation—may register to vote and learn how civic participation connects them to their communities.

 Jail Based Voter Registration Program(PDF, 301KB)